Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Computing the Distance

 If we also include vertex-vertex-edge tuples with no intersection, we can sample a critical value uniformly at random in constant time.
-The algorithm now works as follows (see Har-Peled and Raichel~\cite{HarPeledRa11} for more details): it first samples $K=4n^2$ critical values uniformly at random.
-Next the algorithm finds the interval $[a, b]$ with $a$ and $b$ being two critical values in the sample such that the \frechet{} distance lies in $[a,b]$, and no other critical value of the sample lies in $[a, b]$.
-In the original algorithm this is done by sorting the critical values and performing a binary search using the decision version.
-By using median-finding instead, this step can be done in $O(K + T(n) \log K)$ time.
-We note that, alternatively, the running time of this step could be reduced by picking a smaller $K$.
-However, this does not improve the final bound, since it is dominated by a $O(n^2 2^{\alpha(n)})$ component.

-This atomic interval $[a,b]$ of the sampled critical values with high probability contains only a small number of the remaining critical values.
-More specifically, for $K=4n^2$ the probability that the interval contains more than $2 c n \ln n$ critical values at most $1/n^c$~\cite[Lemma 6.2]{HarPeledRa11}.
+The algorithm now works as follows (see Har-Peled and Raichel~\cite{HarPeledRa14} for more details): first, we sample a set $S$ of $K=4n^2$ critical values uniformly at random.
+Next, we find $a', b' \in S$ such that the \frechet distance lies between $a'$ and $b'$ and such that $[a', b']$ contains no other value from $S$.
+In the original algorithm this is done by sorting $S$ and performing a binary search using the decision version.
+Using median-finding instead, this step can be done in $O(K + T(n) \log K)$ time.
+Alternatively, the running time of this step could be reduced by picking a smaller $K$.
+However, this does not improve the final bound, since it is dominated by a $O(n^2 2^{\alpha(n)})$ term.
+The interval $[a',b']$ with high probability contains only a small number of the remaining critical values.
+More precisely, for $K=4n^2$ the probability that $[a', b']$ has more than $2 c n \ln n$ critical values is at most $1/n^c$~\cite[Lemma 6.2]{HarPeledRa14}.

-The remainder of the algorithm first determines the $K'$ critical values in the interval $[a,b]$, then again sorts them and performs a binary search.
-Excluding the time to determine the critical values, this takes $O(K'+ T(n)\log K')$ time with mean-finding.
-Thus the crucial part is to determine the $K'$ critical values fast.